Hawai‘i Reports 4 New COVID-19 Cases Overnight

 ›×

-Hawai‘i reported four new cases of coronavirus overnight, raising the statewide total to 613.
+Hawai‘i Department of Health officials reported four new cases of coronavirus Tuesday, bringing the statewide total to 625.

+Thus far, 73 people have required hospitalization and 17 have died.
+A total of 551 patients have been released from isolation and are considered recovered.
+There were a total of 57 active cases of COVID-19 in Hawai‘i as of noon Tuesday.

+DOH revised its totals, removing one case from the Hawai‘i County tally and adding it to the Honolulu tally.
+The county-by-county case totals are as follows:

 - Kaua‘i: 21